sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res63: List[Int] = List(1, 4, 9, 16, 25)
 ```

-If we want to multiply our elements by some scalar instead of squaring them, we can even simplify this more, by using a placeholder instead of the full anonymous function specification:
+Suppose we want to multiply our elements by some scalar instead of squaring them.
+In that case, we can even simplify this even more by using a placeholder instead of the full anonymous function specification:

 ##### **Code**
 ```Scala